SmartlyDressedGames/Unturned-Docs/README.md

 Offline Downloads
 -----------------

-PDF, ePub, and zipped HTML versions of the documentation can be [downloaded](https://readthedocs.org/projects/unturned/downloads/) for offline use.
+PDF and ePub versions of the documentation can be [downloaded](https://readthedocs.org/projects/unturned/downloads/) for offline use.

 Contributing
 ------------